Autolinee Toscane: Vehicles

 Autolinee Toscane fleet is really varied as it derives from the merger of twenty-two transport companies with different needs by territory and routes.
 AT is planning to renew the fleet acquiring 2,095 buses over a period of ten years.

-As the average age of the vehicles is higher, about half has more than 15 years of activity, AT decided to purchase immediately new buses in 2022; it will make an investment of 40 million euros to buy 223 new urban and suburban buses.
+As the average age of the vehicles is higher, about half has more than 15 years of activity, AT decided to purchase immediately new buses in 2022 making an investment of 40 million euros to buy 223 new local and regional buses.

 As of August 2022 has been purchased the following models.